zenphoto/Unsupported/README.md

 Unsupported Zenphoto scripts
 ===========

 Please remember that these scripts are provided for your use and education but are not supported by the Zenphoto team.
 This is true even if a team member originally created them.
+They may not work correctly with current Zenphoto versions.

 Plugins
 -------